 An epic hiking trip has been on your “bucket list” for years – the Swiss Alps, the Inca Trail to Machu Picchu, Kilimanjaro.
 Then it happened.
 An injury that stopped you in your tracks.

-Whether it was a torn ACL, a sprained ankle, or a shoulder injury, suddenly your dream hike seems much farther off.
+Whether you experienced knee pain, a sprained ankle, or a shoulder injury, suddenly your dream hike seems much farther off.
 Yet you’re not getting any younger.

-So how do you come back from an injury, and still make the most of your dream trip?
+So how do you approach hiking after an injury, and still make the most of your dream trip?

 Having a specific goal – in fact, envisioning specifically what you want to do, also known as mental imagery – can help your recovery.

 The key is to set up a training plan as far in advance as possible.
 I’ve experienced many bouts of knee pain when hiking downhill ever since an injury in my mid-20s.
 Yet I can prevent knee pain if I add distance and elevation change gradually.

 These five components are key to preparing for a post-injury hiking trip:

 - Your footwear and gear